ModyQyW/vite-plugin-stylelint/README.md

 - Type: `string`
 - Default: `'stylelint'`

 Path to Stylelint instance that will be used for linting.
-Read [vite server.fs options](https://vitejs.dev/config/#server-fs-strict) first.
+Use [dynamic import](https://javascript.info/modules-dynamic-imports) under the hood.
+Read [vite server.fs options](https://vitejs.dev/config/server-options.html#server-fs-strict) first.

 ### `lintOnStart`

 - Type: `boolean`
 - Default: `false`

-Lint on start.
-Useful to check all codes, but slow down speed.
+Lint on start (in `buildStart` hook).
+Useful to lint all files once to find potential errors, but significantly slow down Vite.
 This is disabled by default.

 ### `emitError`